RWA & Private Credit

 • Integration with major DeFi protocols

-• Built its own blockchain (Centrifuge Chain) on Polkadot for specialized functionality
+• Built their own blockchain (Centrifuge Chain) on Polkadot for specialized functionality

 Concerns:

-• Dependent on asset originator quality and underwriting
+• Success depends entirely on asset originator quality

 • Limited secondary market liquidity for tokens